 Milk blisters, also known as “blebs,” occur when a bit of skin grows over a milk duct opening.
 These blisters cause milk to back up, creating a painful white, clear, or yellow spot on your nipple or areola.
 While milk blisters can seem to pop up out of nowhere, they will resolve in a couple of days once the source of the problem resolves.

 Make sure to talk to your doctor about taking pain relievers or if you’re experiencing ongoing pain.
-Untreated milk blisters can lead to clogged ducts and mastitis.
+Untreated milk blisters can lead to ductal narrowing and mastitis spectrum.

 Friction blisters